Transformers: Prime: Accolades

-Marketing, merchandise and other media
+Merchandise and other media

-Hasbro had the Toys "R" Us store located in Times Square, New York City to cover the whole exterior of the store in Transformers: Prime characters' images.
-Several billboards were rented.
-One even appeared on Broadway in New York City.
-Additional advertisements were run on the back cover of DC Comics’ Justice League of America Issue #51.

-A giant statue of Optimus Prime (modeled after his Transformers: Prime design) was shown off at San Diego Comic Con 2010.

-The statue was later moved to the location of New York Comic Con 2011 convention, where Hasbro was exhibiting.

 Toy line

 The official launch date of the toy line was December 1, 2011.
 The release date of July 2011 was incorrectly stated during BotCon 2011, but the December 1, 2011, date was later confirmed by the Hasbro Brand Team.
 Although earlier sources stated that the line would launch on October 1, 2011, or October 11, 2011.

 Mobile media

 Ruckus Mobile Media partnered with Hasbro to deliver Transformers: Prime innovative storybook apps for Android, and iOS (iPad, iPhone, iPod Touch) systems.
 The app was meant to deliver immersive reading experiences with interactive storytelling including title specific activities, coloring and read-and-record functions.
 The app was slated to release in May 2011, but never came out.

 Books

 IDW Publishing has released a group of comic books based on Transformers: Prime.
 A comic book prequel was released on October 13, 2010, in the United States, followed by an October 26, 2010, Canadian release date.
-Adaptations of episodes (usually two episodes per comic book) from the series are currently being released, similar to the Transformers Animated comic books.
+Adaptations of episodes (usually two episodes per comic book) from the series are currently being released, similar to the Transformers: Animated comic books.
 Some Transformers: Prime storybooks were released in April, August and September 2012, in the UK including Transformers Prime: Official Handbook and Transformers Prime: Meet the Team.

 IDW has also published Transformers.
 Prime: Rage of the Dinobots and Transformers Prime: Beast Hunters, two comic book tie-ins that link the cartoon and the video games developed by High Moon Studios.